ApayRus/keyboard-tutorial/tutorial/keyboard11.md

 ```

-Or, if you don't want to add `mainName`, you should rename files to `١.mp3`, `٢.mp3` e.t.c.
-So, our approach to file naming and data filling is flexible.
+Or you should rename files to `١.mp3`, `٢.mp3` e.t.c.

+As you can see, our approach of file naming and data filling is flexible.